Yamuna18-ctrl/security_in_vehicular_networks_using_llm/README.md

 Novelty

-Semantic-level security using physics-aware validation and explainable LLM reasoning — no traditional ML training required.
+Semantic-level security using physics-aware validation and explainable LLM reasoning .